Registering for an ORCID iD is quick and simple.

 The sections that can be completed are:

 Completing the Biography, Education and Employment sections is straightforward and the links above will take you to online help if you need it.
+If you have linked your ORCID record to CentAUR, your affiliation to University of Reading should be added to your employment details.

 More detailed instructions on how to add your publications, funding awards and peer review activity are available in this guide under the tab 'Building your ORCID profile'.